dokester/BayesicFitting/docs/Dimensions.md

 #### Chord engine.

 In figure 11 we show in two panels, the performance of all engines, Galilean, Chord and both, at an &alpha; setting of 0.1.
 For the Galilean engine the perturbance is set at w = 0.2.
 The Chord engines uses orthonormalised velocity vectors.
-In the left panel the number of steps is 10, in the right panel 20.
+In the left panel the number of steps is 10, in the right panel it is 20.
 When both engines are used each gets half of the steps.

 <table><tr>
-<td style="width: 40px;">  </td>
+<td style="width: 20px;">  </td>
 <td style="width: 350px;">
 Figure 11 shows the relalive evidences obtained with all engines Galilean, Chord and both in two panels, left for 10 steps and